 Remember that visuals are key to content.
 Our eyes naturally skim read, look for headings and are drawn towards pictures when we’re consuming content, so be sure to maximise the use of imagery.
 A great way to optimise your images for SEO is to use image alt tags to explain to search engines what the image is of.

 You also need to ensure that your image file size is optimised, especially for smaller screens and smaller devices.
-Large images not only take ages to load (and will slow down the page speed), but will also use additional data to download on mobile devices – which won’t keep anyone happy!
+Large images not only take ages to load (and will slow down the page speed), but will also use additional data to download on mobile devices, which won’t make anyone happy.

 Remember the fundamentals